 1. Relax in Naslavcea

-Naslavcea village is one of the most picturesque spots in Moldova.
-Located in the northernmost part of the country, there are tons of mountainous hiking trails and viewpoints, and caves here.
-If you want nature, come to this part of the country!
+Naslavcea village is one of the most picturesque spots in Moldova (the locals call it the “Switzerland of Moldova”).
+Located in the northernmost part of the country and on the banks of the Dniester River, there are tons of mountainous hiking trails and viewpoints, and caves here.
+If you want nature, this is the part of the country for you!

 2. Explore the Autonomous Territorial Unit of Gagauzia